sumanaga/edge-ai-suites/metro-ai-suite/image-based-video-search/docs/user-guide/get-started.md

       </details>

-3. **Update DOCKER_REGISTRY variable in `.env` file** **Note: This step is required to deploy with the pre-release images**
+3. **Update DOCKER_REGISTRY variable in `.env` file** **Note: This step is required to deploy with certain pre-release images**
-   - The recommended setting to use pre-release images is: `DOCKER_REGISTRY=ghcr.io/open-edge-platform/edge-ai-libraries/` Please remember to include `/` at the end.
+   - The recommended setting to use pre-release images is: `DOCKER_REGISTRY=docker.io/` Please remember to include `/` at the end.

 4. **Start the Application**: